hantsy/spring-reactive-sample/docs/start/introduction.md

 Currently, the JVM specification is completed, it includes a Java API(four simple interfaces), a textual Specification, a TCK and implementation examples.

-There are 4 core comonents provided in ReactiveStreams JVM specification.
+There are 4 core components provided in ReactiveStreams JVM specification.

 *  [Publisher](http://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html)<T> - A `Publisher` is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its `Subscriber`(s).
 *    [Subscriber](http://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Subscriber.html)<T> - Will receive call to `Subscriber.onSubscribe(Subscription)` once after passing an instance of `Subscriber` to `Publisher.subscribe(Subscriber)`.